 Website: Rosewood Munich, Germany.
 Opening: Late 2023.
 Image © Rosewood Hotels

 43The St. Regis Kanai Resort, Riviera Maya, Mexico

 St. Regis’ ambitious expansion plans over the next few years include as many as eleven new resorts.
 The St. Regis Kanai Resort in Riviera Maya, launched under the exclusive Bonvoy name, looks particularly exciting.
 It’s the most luxurious Marriott hotel in the region, with a true five-star offering that includes private butler services, excellent dining (across four restaurants), and access to two 18-hole golf courses.
 The resort features 124 rooms and suites — and 32 villas with private swimming pools.
 The villas have the best sea views, but the whole resort benefits from a superb seafront location surrounded by tropical forests.
 The resort stuns with impressive architecture, especially the combination of white concrete and semi-transparent glass.
 The Kanai is a short drive from Playa del Carmen and has easy access to the Cancun airport.

 Website: The St. Regis Kanai Resort, Riviera Maya.
-Opening: Feb 2023.
+Opening: Now Open.
 Image © Marriott

 44The Hoxton, Brussels, Belgium